ronik999/restaurant_scraping_from_google_search/README.md

 3. Run 'scrape.py' in terminal:

         python scrape.py
-4. To turn on the headless mode, edit 'scrape.py' file by removing the hash-comment '#' on the eleventh line
+4. To turn on the headless mode, Run 'scrape.py' file by using following command in terminal:

-        option.add_argument('headless')
+        python scrape.py --headless
 5. Now the headless mode is enabled.
 Run the program again and the elements are scraped and placed in scraping.csv and review.csv.

 _________________